Matching Drivers to Riders: A Two-stage Robust Approach: Introduction

-Two-stage robust optimization is a popular model for hedging against uncertainty \cite{el2017beyond,gupta2010thresholded}.
-Several combinatorial optimization problems have been studied in this model, including Set Cover and Capacity Planning, \cite{dhamdhere2005pay,feige2007robust}, Facility Location \cite{baron2011facility} and Network flow \cite{atamturk2007two}.
+Two-stage robust optimization is a popular model for hedging against uncertainty \citep{gupta2010thresholded,el2017beyond,el2024lp}.
+Several combinatorial optimization problems have been studied in this model, including Set Cover and Capacity Planning \citep{dhamdhere2005pay,feige2007robust}, Facility Location \citep{baron2011facility,el2021power} and Network flow \citep{atamturk2007two}.
 Two-stage matching problems with uncertainty, however, have not been studied extensively.
-They have been considered in the stochastic setting with uncertainty over the edges \cite{katriel2008commitment,escoffier2010two}.
-Matuschke \textit{et al.} \cite{matuschke2018maintaining} considered a two-stage version of the uni-chromatic problem (where there is no distinction between servers and clients).
+They have been considered in the stochastic setting with uncertainty over the edges \citep{katriel2008commitment,escoffier2010two}, or recently in adversarial and stochastic settings for maximizing supply efficiency or maximizing market efficiency in a two-stage matching \citep{feng2023two}. \cite{matuschke2018maintaining} considered a two-stage version of the uni-chromatic problem (where there is no distinction between servers and clients).
 Their model can be seen as online min-cost matching with recourse while our model focuses on the worst-case performance with respect to an uncertainty set.
+A more detailed discussion on related work is presented in Section \ref{sec:relatedwork}.

-In this paper, we initiate the study of a two-stage robust approach for matching problems.
+In this paper, we contribute to the field of two-stage matching with a focus on a robust optimization approach, specifically addressing situations where an adversary is limited to selecting from a set of predefined scenarios for the second stage.
+Our work explores the challenges and solutions in scenarios constrained by robust optimization principles.
 We study the hardness of approximation of our two-stage problem under different cost functions and present constant approximation algorithms in several settings for both the implicit and explicit models of uncertainty.
 Furthermore, we test our algorithms on real-life taxi data from the city of Shenzhen and show that they significantly improve upon classical greedy solutions.